die44a/web50/README.md

--Before usage create a folder called "entries" in directory \project-1\
+Before usage create a folder called "entries" in directory \project-1\
--Path should looks like \project-1\entries
+Path should looks like \project-1\entries